No products in the cart.

 Sowing soil always has a low nutritional value in order to prevent that the first little roots get a full load.
 With the fertometer, the yellow light comes on.

-I bought soil with slow-acting fertilizer.
-The packaging states that the EC value is 0.4 mS / cm, but it is higher than 1.00 after opening.
+I bought soil with a slow release fertilizer.
+The packaging states that the EC value is 0.4 mS / cm, but it is higher than 1.00 after opening

 Slow-acting fertilizer starts to work in moist soil after 2 weeks, which means as soon as the fertilizer is in a humid environment at a certain temperature.
 Sometimes that process starts at 3 °C, but usually only from 10 °C. The higher the temperature, the faster it will go.
 If the soil has been in the store for a year or so, then the nutritional value is already relatively high, too high sometimes.